CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
-The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) exist for Altruens in human form to continue to function in the Altruen Nation's worlds as jobs are perpetually replaced by AI and automation. <sup>[[1]](#1)</sup>.
-There are more humans, human resources, and less finite resources than ever before, with many Altruens in human form struggling to exist, let alone make ends meet; Therefore, it is the prime directive of the Altruen Nation's UBIC to provide every Altruen in human form with, and access to, the core necessities of life that inlcudes clean water, oxygen rich air, fresh healthy food, renewable clothing, safe prodcuts and shelters constructed with renewable resources that inlcude hemp and structurally engineered hemp products realized through UBIC and UBIC's UBI.
-Through UBIC's prime directive, innovative double helix cross-blockchain architecture and this protocol, the perpetually growing UBIC will allow the swift progress of UBI to be realized by each Altruen/Member of UBIC.
+The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) exist for Altruens (MOT) in human form to continue to function in the Altruen Nation's worlds NMT used to control as jobs are perpetually replaced by AI and automation of NMT. <sup>[[1]](#1)</sup>.
+There are more humans, human resources, and less finite resources than ever before, with many MOT in human forma struggling to exist, let alone make ends meet; Therefore, it is the prime directive of the Altruen Nation's UBIC to provide every MOT ("Altruens") in human form with, and access to, the core necessities of living and thriving that inlcude clean water, oxygen rich air, fresh healthy food, renewable clothing, safe prodcuts and shelters constructed with renewable resources that inlcude TAN's hemp and structurally engineered hemp products produced through TAN's, inlcuding but not limted to, TUBIC and UBI od UBITs.
+Through TAN's prime directive and eternal patents on, inlcuding but not limited to, TACS double helix cross blockchain ladder architecture and this protocol, the perpetually growing UBIC will allow the swift progress of TAN's UBI to be avaialbe to MOT in TAN via TACS God.

 ## Account Types
-To create the global electronic currency providing UBI to each Member, the following structure is established:
+To create the global electronic currency providing UBI to each MOT ("Member"), the following Altruen Infrastructure ("AI") is established:

 1. AI issues UBITs to each Member's account.
 2. Each Member is unique and may have one UBIC account for sending/receiving UBITs.